-It is important to remember that you also have the right to redeem your property before the foreclosure sale takes place.
-To release the tax lien on your home, you need to pay the property taxes in full along with any outstanding penalties and interest, as well as any costs incurred as part of the foreclosure process to that point.
-A property tax loan company cannot provide you with a property buyback loan, but we can provide you with a loan to pay your property taxes, interest and penalties in full to prevent foreclosure from occurring.
+It is important to remember that as a property owner, you also have the right to redeem your property before the foreclosure sale takes place.
+To release the tax lien on your home, you need to pay the property taxes in full, along with any outstanding penalties and interest, as well as any costs incurred as part of the foreclosure process to that point.
+A property tax loan company cannot provide you with a property buyback loan, but we can provide you with a loan to pay the full amount of your property taxes, interest, and penalties to prevent foreclosure from occurring.

-Of course, the main barrier to utilizing the right to redemption is getting access to funds during this critical time period.
+Of course, the main barrier to utilizing the right to redemption is getting access to funds during this critical period of time.
 This is where property tax loan companies in Texas like American Finance & Investment Company, Inc. can provide invaluable assistance.
 Not only can we help you explore your options when you cannot afford to pay your property taxes, but we can also supply you with property tax loans that are tailored to your specific needs.

 As you can see, the costs to pay your residential property tax loan and redeem your home increase significantly as the time period passes, so we urge you to get in touch as soon as possible in order to find an effective solution as quickly as possible, whether you have property taxes that you can’t pay, are facing the risk of losing your home to a foreclosure sale or want to buy back your home.